FAIRmat-NFDI/pynxtools/docs/how-tos/nexus-validation-dev-notes.md

 1. Is C/C++ based

-2. Not possible for Windows (cmake did not found the libxml2 library.
+2. Difficult to install for windows (cmake did not found the libxml2 library.
 Other libs were found after some work)

 3. Last update 2 years ago - Repo is dead?